Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 ### 2. Identifying Your Online Business Passion

-* Passion and Expertise: What are you passionate about?
+What are you passionate about?
 What skills or knowledge do you have that others might find valuable?
+The key to identifying an online business that your passionate about involves [finding your niche]({{< relref "how-to-find-your-niche" >}})!

 * Market Demand: Use tools like Google Trends and keyword research to identify trends and search volume in your potential niche.
 * Competition: Analyze your competitors to see what they are doing well and where there might be gaps in the market.
 * Do your Homework: Check out the [top internet entrepreneurs]({{< relref "top-internet-entrepreneurs" >}}) in your respective market.